AralCA/racing-neural-network/README.md

 Since the racing AI market arent that big but may get me my dream job, I am going to continue on this AI with a MIT license.

 I'm hoping a commercial recognition if I continue; but honestly, i just love this.

+HOW DOES IT WORK?

+There are 4 main classes for the network, all made for the learning simplicity so dont expect any optimization.
+So that in C# I could not use the Python NumPy or any mathmetical libraries, the matrix functions are just object operations.
+And since the game runs on two update types it is not such a problem.
+Every object holds an ID except connections.
+You can get a node by it's ID.

+Neural Node: Holds the connection objects from back and forth, has an input variable.

+Neural Connection: Holds the two nodes and the connection weight.
+Symetrical.

+Neural Layer: Initializes the nodes and holds them.

+Neural Network: Holds everything, has the functions to train or tease.
+Initializes layers.